openvnf/vnf-ipsec/README.md

 ### VTI Interface

+Related environment variables:
+* IPSEC_LOCALIP
+* IPSEC_REMOTEIP
+* IPSEC_VTI_KEY
+* IPSEC_VTI_STATICROUTES

+If the entrypoint is provided the argument `init`, an initialisation-container is started that can create a VTI tunnel to route the IPSEC traffic over.

-To create a VTI interface, the container has to be started in `init`-mode (`command: /usr/local/bin/start-strongswan.sh init`) and the environment variable `IPSEC_VTI_KEY` has to be set to an integer.
+To create a VTI interface, set the environment variable `IPSEC_VTI_KEY` to an integer.

 A VTI tunnel interface is then created with `IPSEC_LOCALIP` and `IPSEC_REMOTEIP` as endpoints and `IPSEC_VTI_KEY` as key.

 The parameter `IPSEC_VTI_KEY` must then be the same when starting the container in default mode to set the value as mark in the
 IPSec connection configuration.

+All comma-separated values of `IPSEC_VTI_STATICROUTES` are added as static routes via the created VTI tunnel.